VIOLENCE IN SCHOOLS

 Drug War and Spring Breakers

 Traditional international tourist destinations such as Cancún and Acapulco have become the center of horrible blood baths during the last few months, as never seen before.
 This was a symbolic preamble to the visit of more than 100,000 Spring Breakers coming from every corner of the U. S. and Canada.
 Many of these, young adults – who consume drugs during their visit- party, drink in excess and engage in rowdy behavior.
 Hundreds will end up in Mexican jails, keeping their Consular Agencies busy.
-The problem is so evident that this is the warning to these young men and women – ISSUED BY THE U. S. DEPARTMENT OF STATE, OFFICIALLY- before they make a “mistake” and end up in serious legal trouble:
+The problem is so evident that this is the warning to these young men and women – ISSUED BY THE U. S. DEPARTMENT OF STATE, OFFICIALLY- before they make a “mistake” and end up in serious legal trouble

 SPRING BREAK IN MEXICO – “Know Before You Go!”

-However, despite all this horrible violence that has invaded Mexico recently, this link will allow you to access and assess what was reported in 2004 in the United States with regards to Public Safety and Violent Crime: 16,137 murders in a country with a population of 290,788,976.
-We wonder what their current trend is.
-If readers have more recent, reliable statistics, these would be welcome in Security Corner.
+However, despite all this horrible violence that has invaded Mexico recently, this link will allow you to access and assess what was reported in 2004 in the United States with regards to Public Safety and

-- Mexico, February 23, 2007
+Travel Warnings - Mexico, February 23, 2007

 In summary, standards of security, safety and supervision may not reach those expected in the United States.
 This has contributed to deaths of U.S. citizens in automobile accidents, after falls from balconies or into open ditches, by drowning in the ocean as well as in hotel pools, and in water-sports mishaps, among others.
 Large metropolitan areas in Mexico City, Monterrey, Guadalajara have seen an increase of violence in the streets.
 U.S. Ambassador Tony Garza has in the past issued Travel Warnings -- an example soon followed by the British and Canadian Embassies in Mexico – and temporarily closed the Consulate in Nuevo Laredo to get the attention of the Mexican Government ofthis which is escalating to historic levels: increased violence in the border areas including kidnappings, assassinations and other criminal activity.
 In this issue, we’ll discuss a very sensitive topic: Drugs, Alcohol and Violence in schools.
 We’ll begin by taking a look at the current situation in the United States, based on what we found from several reliable informative sources.